 Eliminate the Side Effects of CPAP Therapy

-A lot of innovations have been applied to the continuous positive airway (CPAP) machine for us to enjoy a lighter and quitter machine fitted with helpful options to lessen dry mouth, dry skin, and nasal congestion.
+A lot of innovations have been applied to the continuous positive airway (CPAP) machine for us to enjoy a lighter and quieter machine fitted with helpful options to lessen dry mouth, dry skin, and nasal congestion.
 A timer to slow down the build-up of pressure to let users adapt and help them fall asleep more quickly is another great feature.
 The availability of various mask styles also allowed users to find the one that suits them.